 New Prayer Books

-We will be expanding the use of the new Reform High Holy Day prayer book (machzor) Mishkan HaNefesh, to 3 of our services: Erev Rosh Hashanah, and 2nd day of Rosh Hashanah, and Kol Nidre.
-The new prayer books will be available as you enter the sanctuary.
+This year, we will be making exclusive use of the new Reform High Holy Day prayer book (machzor) Mishkan HaNefesh.
+The new prayer books will be available for your use as you enter the sanctuary.
 Please consider dedicating a book plate to help support the purchase of these new books.
 See the Mishkan HaNefesh Bookplate Dedication Form for details.
-(You will need to bring or borrow a copy of Gates of Repetence for all other services.)

 honors & readings